JanDuinkerken/Covid_Tracker_Desktop_python_app/README.md

 # Desktop_python_app
  Python 3.8 app to visualize and work with data provided using a REST API.
+ This app was developed as a practical for the IPM subject.

  Dependencies: